Shamazo/my_website/Readme.md

 # www.hamichnicholson.com Source code

-I based this offf of a single page Bootstrap theme and modifed the HTML/CSS/JS to my liking.
+I based this off of a single page Bootstrap theme and modifed the HTML/CSS/JS to my liking.
 The backend is a minimal flask server.